numbpill3d/wirebase-social/README.md

    - `SESSION_SECRET`: (generate a random string)
    - `PORT`: `10000` (or use Render assigned port)
    - `MONGODB_URI`: (your MongoDB connection string)
+   - `TRUSTED_IPS`: comma-separated list of IPs to bypass rate limiting

+   When your service is behind a proxy or load balancer, the server checks the `X-Forwarded-For` header to identify the real client IP.
+Include any trusted addresses in `TRUSTED_IPS` if they should skip rate limiting.

 3. Create a MongoDB database and connect it to your service